grantmacken/xqerl-cli/README.md

 git clone git@github.com:grantmacken/.git
 cd xqerl-cli
 make init
+xq
 ```

-This will make sure xq is on your exec path,
+`make init` will make sure xq is on your exec path,
 so you can type in `xq` instead of `bin/xq`
 `make init` also pulls down in some images.
 The main image is the dockerized xqerl application.